matthewtrask/vue-laravel-forms/README.md

 ```
 Vue.component('user-registration-form', {

-    // Create your form the one of the techniques described above.
+    // Create your form using one of the techniques described above.

     methods: {
         registerUser() {